mkirsche/Iris/README.md

   --keep_files                  - don't remove intermediate files - used for debugging --also_deletions              - also try to refine deletion positions/lengths
-  --resume                      - use the results already computed from a previously terminated run
+  --resume                      - use the results already computed from a previously terminated run --pacbio                      - if using minimap as the aligner, run in pacbio mode
   ```